Take prescribed medication

 Can I reduce my risk if I’ve already had a stroke?

-Although your risk of having a stroke is higher if you have already had a stroke or a transient ischaemic attack (TIA), there are still positive things you can do to reduce your risk.
+Although your risk of having a stroke is higher if you have already had a stroke or a TIA (transient ischaemic attack or mini-stroke), there are still positive things you can do to reduce your risk.